Aermacchi M-345: Design

 The M-345's glass cockpit features various avionics and last generation Human-Machine Interface.
 Displays include three identical 5 x 7in (125 x 180mm) colour Multi-Function liquid-crystal Displays (MFD), a forward-mounted wide-angle Head-Up Display (HUD), while the rear position is provided with a full-sized HUD repeater via a fourth dedicated multifunction display.
 The integrated avionics suite includes dual mission computers, embedded Global Positioning System/inertial navigation system and Radar Altimeter (EGIR), two V/UHF radios, integrated central Audio Warning, IFF Transponder, Traffic Alert System (TAS), Traffic Collision Avoidance System (TCAS) and, optionally, a digital moving map, stores management system, and an embedded simulation capability (Embedded Tactical Training System - ETTS - identical to that offered on the M-346).
 The latter is able to simulate a tactical scenario with threats and targets, presence of realistic Computer Generated Forces (CGF), on-board sensors (multimode Fore Control Radar, targeting pod and active/passive electronic countermeasures), weapons.

 Conventional ailerons are hydraulically boosted, with provisions for manual reversion, while both the elevator and rudder are mechanically actuated via pushrods, with three-axis electrical trimming.
 Secondary flight controls are simple trailing edge flaps, which are electrically actuated, and a belly-mounted air brake, which is electrically controlled and hydraulically actuated.
 The 207bar (3,000 lb/in2) hydraulic system is used to operate the landing gear, wheel brakes, air brake and aileron boost; the electrical system is DC with internal-battery engine start.
 The M-345 is suited for a two level maintenance concept, organizational and intermediate, for aircraft, equipment and system, whilst an on-board Health and Usage Monitoring System (HUMS) enables data collection and monitoring, contributing to the long life of the airframe and simplifying maintenance activities.

 Operational history

 During January 2017, Italy placed an initial order for five M-345s for the Italian Air Force (IAF).
 The service has a requirement for up to 45 aircraft to replace Aermacchi MB-339s used in both the basic training role and by the Frecce Tricolori aerobatic team.
-In June 2019, Italy placed an follow-on order for an additional 13 M-345s, bringing the total up to 18.
+In June 2019, Italy placed a follow-on order for an additional 13 M-345s, bringing the total up to 18.

-In May 2020, the M-345 achieved its initial military certification.